On this page

 Upgrade the Okta Sign-In Widget

-This guide covers how to upgrade the Okta Sign-In Widget.
-The upgrade depends on whether your user authentication deployment model is a redirect authentication or an embedded authentication.
+This guide explains how to upgrade the Okta Sign-In Widget.
+The upgrade depends on whether your deployment model is redirect authentication or embedded authentication.

 What you need